AS Of June 2017, We're Trialling Ongoing Diversity Initiatives:

 Make sure to book your ticket early to avoid missing out on an event!
 Our amazing venue, GridAKL, only has so much room available!
 We'll be staying at that venue until at least the end of 2017.
 We'll also be keeping attendee numbers at around 100, so the value to you is super high.

-Are you a woman or non-binary person in tech?
+Are you part of a minority in tech?
 Come to our event!
 We need more amazing people to inspire so they can start building hardware companies.

 Bring a friend to the next Hardware Meetup AKL, maybe someone with great skills, super interested in Hardware, who can contribute their unique perspective, and meet our community.